thesinghsec/HackingNotes101/Notes/AD.md

 privilege::debug
 lsadump::lsa /inject /name:krbtgt
 ```
-- Copy SID of the domain and paste it into a safe place
+- Copy the SID of the domain and paste it into a safe place
 - Copy the NTLM hash for the **krbtgt** account and paste it into a safe place
 - Now, generate a golden ticket
 ```powershell